 With that in mind, we’ve laid out these ideas to include clothes currently in use, as well as ones that need to be temporarily—or permanently—tucked away.

-Whether you opt to keep your baby clothes in baskets, see-through containers, or totes, step one is to label every box.
+Whether your baby clothes storage system includes baskets, see-through containers, or totes, step one is to label every box.
 A clear labeling system allows you to stay organized and find what you’re looking for in no time.

 You could set up your labeling system in a few different ways, including: